 But it’s important to remember that no diet is one-size-fits-all.

-The ketogenic diet is optimal for type 2 diabetes but should be considered with caution if you have type 1 or gestational diabetes, and only after consulting your doctor.
+The ketogenic diet could be great for those with Type 2 diabetes, but consider with caution if you have Type 1 or gestational diabetes, and only after consulting your doctor.